wbeeker/password_checker/README.md

 ### Major Challenges

-Coming up with a way to score the complexity of the user_password was a major challenge.
+Coming up with a way to score the complexity of the user_password was tricky.
 For example, coming up with a password made entirely of symbols and numbers would probably be much harder for a human to guess than a password made up of 2 capital letters, 2 lowercase letters, 2 symbols, and 2 numbers.
 Yet, the latter will get a higher score in this program.
-There's a logic to password complexity than simply: does it meet certain requirements?
+There's a logic to password complexity that goes beyond simply meeting certain requirements.
 A more advanced version of this program might be able to recognize words from an actual dictionary.
 The less resemblance the password has to dictionary words, the less likely it will be guessed by a human, probably.
 There's a lot more that could be taken into consideration regarding complexity than is used here.

 ## Example Runs